saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

 > **Important**
 >
-> As soon as the SqlServer2008 VM is up, you should check if that `WideWorldImporters` database is up.
-Indeed, the configuration script used by the ARM template may have failed during the VM setup.
-In this case, you should follow the steps under Task 12 of the [Manual-resource-setup guide](./Manual-resource-setup.md) to **manually restore and configure the database**.
+> As soon as the SqlServer2008 VM is up, verify the `WideWorldImporters` database is up.
+The configuration script used by the ARM template may have failed during the VM setup.
+In this case, follow the steps under Task 12 of the [Manual-resource-setup guide](./Manual-resource-setup.md) to **manually restore and configure the database**.

 You should follow all steps provided *before* performing the Hands-on lab.